sez11a/liferay-docs/develop/tutorials/articles/380-troubleshooting/06-using-jndi-resources-with-hibernate.markdown

 application server that manages JNDI resources the same way), this tutorial is for you!

-As background, one way that Tomcat checks whether applications can access JNDI resources is by checking the context classloader.
-If the context classloader is a web application classloader or the child of a web application classloader, then you have access to the JNDI resources that Tomcat has made available to that web application.
+As background, one way that Tomcat determines whether applications can access JNDI resources is by checking the context classloader.
+If the context classloader is a web application classloader or the child of a web application classloader, Tomcat lets it access the JNDI resources.

-Although the DXP 7.1 application deploys on Tomcat, and the DXP 7.1 classloader is a web application classloader, its portlets' classloaders are not---they're OSGi bundles installed to DXP's OSGi container using OSGi classloaders.
-For a portlet to access the JNDI resources made available to the DXP 7.1 application on Tomcat, the portlet must switch to a classloader that is a child of DXP's classloader.
+Although the @product-ver@ application deploys on Tomcat, and the @product-ver@ classloader is a web application classloader, @product@ portlet classloaders are not---the portlets are OSGi bundles installed to @product@'s OSGi container using OSGi classloaders.
+For a portlet to access the JNDI resources made available to the @product@ application on Tomcat, the portlet must switch to a classloader that is a child of @product@'s classloader.

 This tutorial demonstrates how to perform context classloader switching so that a Hibernate configuration can leverage a JNDI data source.